cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 ---

+### Case Study info:

-This Case Study follows the six data analysis phases by Google:
+- This Case Study follows the six data analysis phases designed by Google and makes use of PostgreSQL and Tableau.

-Phase 1 - ASK
+### Phase 1: ASK

-Phase 2 - PREPARE

-Phase 3 - PROCESS

-Phase 4 - ANALYZE

-Phase 5 - SHARE

-Phase 6 - ACT